asr1/.github.io/Notes to Self.md

 ### Publishing the Draft
 jekyll publish _drafts/my-new-draft.md

+git add, commit so it updates

+Then run `bundle exec jekyll build`

 I think to publish we just copy to winscp?
 From the site folder!
 How do I generate the site?